petya-/udacity-weather-journal-app/README.md

 ## Instructions

-The project is hosted on Github Pages - [Project URL](https://petya-.github.io/udacity-blog-website/blog/blogPost.html)
+The project is hosted on Heroku - [Project URL](https://udacity-weather-journal-app.herokuapp.com/)

 If you want to set it up locally, simple clone the repository and run `npm install` to install the dependencies.
 Afterwards run `npm start`.